User Guide

 Copy Info to the Clipboard

-Tap the copy icon next to the info box on bottom of the map to copy the target's location, altitude, velocity, and associated time to the clipboard.
+Tap the copy icon next to the info box on the bottom of the map to copy the target's location, altitude, velocity, and associated time to the clipboard.
 You can then paste the data in another app.

 Notes: